Weak null singularity for the Einstein-Euler system: Introduction

 \subsubsection{Null Coordinates and Commutators}

-In \cite{luk2017weak}, only angular derivatives act as commutators.
+In \cite{luk2017weak}, only projected angular covariant derivatives act as commutators.
 However, taking angular derivatives only is too restrictive for the spacetime integral arising in the energy current approach for fluid variables.
 Even if we were to commute only with angular derivatives, the commutator terms arising in the divergence of the fluid energy current involve all derivatives.

-Instead, we commute with regular derivatives $\partial_\nu$, consisting of $\epsilon\partial_{\underline{u}}$ and angular derivatives, as the set of vector fields tangential to the null hypersurface $H$ where the weak null singularity occurs.
-Since $H$ is spacelike in acoustical metric and hence non-characteristic, we can recover $\partial_u$ derivatives of the fluid variables.
+Instead, we commute with regular derivatives $ Z $, consisting of $\epsilon\nabla_4$ and angular covariant derivatives, as the set of vector fields tangential to the null hypersurface $H$ where the weak null singularity occurs.
+Since $H$ is spacelike in acoustical metric and hence non-characteristic, we can recover $\nabla_3$ derivatives of the fluid variables using the equations.

 In \cite{luk2017weak}, when only angular commutations were used, one could control $N$ angular derivatives of any Ricci coefficients by $N-1$ angular derivatives of the renormalized curvature components using angular elliptic estimates.
-In our setting, however, because we use both angular derivatives and $\epsilon\partial_{\underline{u}}$ as commutators, at the top order, we will need to control the $\partial_{\underline{u}}$ derivatives in addition to the angular derivatives of the Ricci coefficients.
-In order to achieve this for the Ricci coefficients $\omega$ and $\underline{\omega}$, we need to normalize our null frames suitably, choosing $e_3 = \partial_{u} + b^A \partial_A$ and $e_4 = \Omega^{-2} \partial_{\underline{u}}$ (instead of, say, $e_3 = \Omega^{-1}(\partial_{u} + b^A \partial_A)$, $e_4 = \Omega^{-1} \partial_{\underline{u}}$).
-With such a normalization, $\omega = 0$ while $\partial_{\underline{u}}\underline{\omega}$ is admissible, see Section \ref{SingularFluidVariables}.
-The other Ricci coefficients are all easier because they behave well under transportation by $\partial_{\underline{u}}$.
+In our setting, however, because we use both angular derivatives and $\epsilon\nabla_4$ as commutators, at the top order, we will need to control the $\nabla_4$ derivatives in addition to the angular derivatives of the Ricci coefficients.
+In order to achieve this for the Ricci coefficients $\omega$ and $\underline{\omega}$, we need to normalize our null frames suitably, choosing $e_3 = \partial_{u} + b^A \partial_A$ and $e_4 = \Omega^{-2} \p_{\ub}$ (instead of, say, $e_3 = \Omega^{-1}(\partial_{u} + b^A \partial_A)$, $e_4 = \Omega^{-1} \p_{\ub}$).
+With such a normalization, $\omega = 0$ while $\nabla_4\underline{\omega}$ is admissible, see Section \ref{SingularFluidVariables}.
+The other Ricci coefficients are all easier because they behave well under transportation by $\nabla_4$.
 As a result, when proving bounds for the fluid velocity, we also have to decompose it with respect to a null frame defined in this manner.